-Understanding Fluency: TEFL Speaking Activities Part I< Back to the TEFL News
+Understanding Fluency: TEFL Speaking Activities Part I

 Who doesn’t love a good TEFL speaking activity?
 Using speaking activities in the EFL classroom is an excellent way to help students improve their ability to access language and at a faster speed, thereby improving fluency.

 Here are a few I hope you love.

 Time Trials: This is an activity which has apparently been around for a while, but I didn’t hear about until recently.
 Here’s how it works: Give your EFL students a prompt and perhaps a few minutes to collect their thoughts.
 The prompt should allow for enough speaking to fill up four minutes.
 Once they are ready, put the students in pairs and have them take turns sharing their four-minute story with each other.
 Now mix up the pairs and have them take turns telling the same story, only this time they only have three minutes.
 Once both partners have retold their stories, mix up the groups one more time.
 They now only have two minutes to talk.

 It’s important that the students switch partners after each round.
 This way they are still engaged in the activity and they are not adding details to keep their partner interested.
 Decreasing the amount of time they have to speak puts pressure on them to speak quickly, while the repetition should allow for more rapid access to the language, i.e. increasing fluency.